omefire/cordova-discuss/proposals/LiveReload.md

 - Easily discoverable as it's in cordova-lib
 - Easily available: nothing to do except add a flag : 'cordova run android --liverelad'
 - Dependencies only get installed on user needing the livereload features (Lazy install & require)
+- Support for multiple platforms. 'cordova run android windows --livereload'
-- Support for multiple platforms
+- Support for UI sync across multiple platforms (scrolls, typing, etc...)
+-

 ###Disadvantages
-- Requires python and native compilation
-- Code is part of Cordova core
+- Code is part of Cordova core, so can be construed as pushing Browser-Sync based livereload against other implementations (e.g: livereload package)

 ## Approach 2 (As a Cordova Plugin)
 ###Advantages
+- More modular as code is in a plugin
+- Can integrate well with third-party workflows (gulp, grunt, etc...)
+-

 ###Disadvantages

 ##How to run the prototypes